 Books for Understanding is a free, easy-to-use resource to help you find books on current events.
-New bibliographies are compiled when a major news story breaks or public debate heats up.
 For more information, click here.

-Go to: • Syria & Lebanon Book List
+Go to: • Voting & Elections Book List

 In Lynched: The Power of Memory in a Culturre of Terror, Sims examines the relationship between lynching and the interconnected realities of race, gender, class, and other social fragmentations that ultimately shape a person’s—and a community’s—religious self-understanding.

 "We need to remember the horror of domestic terrorism that black people have experienced for centuries in the United States, the land of their birth.
 Remembering and resisting are the only ways to stop terrorism today.
 We are in debt to Angela Sims and her interviewees for this important work of remembrance, which should inspire us to never forget and never stop resisting." —James H. Cone, Union Theological Seminary